JakubDziworski/JakubDziworski.github.io/_posts/2016-05-14-spock-cheatsheet.md

    Collections.singletonList()'s,replay's,verify's or any(MyAwesomeAbstractFactoryBaseClass.class)'s and many more.
  * There is no good way to separate sections responsible for different phases (given,when,then).
    Some people use comments to mark those sections but I think it's even worse than not having them at all.
- * Java is certainly not the great language for building "expected" objects - everything is so verbose.
+ * Java is certainly not easy language for building "expected" objects - everything is so verbose.
    Once again - it hides the intent of a test.
  * Parametrizied tests are kinda weird too.
 They must be stored in fields, and you can only have one set of them per test class.